-About 75% of students accepted to OIT submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 520 and 620.
-Math scores were between 520 and 610.
+About 12% of students accepted to OIT submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 538 and 650.
+Math scores were between 528 and 650.

 The student to faculty ratio at Oregon Institute of Technology is about average at 15 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at Oregon Institute of Technology is 90%.
+The full-time faculty percentage at Oregon Institute of Technology is 96%.
 This is higher than the national average of 47%.

-During the 2017-2018 academic year, there were 5,380 undergraduates at OIT with 2,284 being full-time and 3,096 being part-time.
+During the 2017-2018 academic year, there were 5,184 undergraduates at OIT with 2,391 being full-time and 2,793 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|